Jonathan3209/Movies_App/README.md

-# Movies database app - Movies_App
+# Movies_App - Movies database app

 The app shows information related to movies, and enables to manage multiple favorite watchlists.
+This app is built in React-Native Framework.

 ## Getting Started